yjumpzhighy/vlm-action/Tuning/README.md

-# tuning tasks on pretrained model
+# Tuning tasks on pretrained model

 ## classical model finetune
 In traditional deep learning model finetune work, the most common method is to frozen the model body and finetune